 The ERS serves approximately 909 local participating employers.
-The ERS membership includes approximately 88,517 participants.
+The ERS membership includes approximately 90,999 participants.

-As of September 30, 2017, membership consisted of:
+As of September 30, 2018, membership consisted of:

-Anniston State Retirees and beneficiaries currently receiving benefits 112 23,853 Terminated employees entitled to but not yet receiving benefits 10 1,401 Terminated employees not entitled to a benefit 25 7,154 Active members 198 55,941 Post-DROP Participants who are still in active service 168 345 88,517
+Anniston State Retirees and beneficiaries currently receiving benefits 121 24,818 Terminated employees entitled to but not yet receiving benefits 10 1,426 Terminated employees not entitled to a benefit 23 7,854 Active members 176 56,760 Post-DROP Participants who are still in active service 141 330 90,999

 Contributions.
 Covered members of the ERS contributed 5% of earnable compensation to the ERS as required by statute until September 30, 2011.
 From October 1, 2011, to September 30, 2012, covered members of the ERS were required by statute to contribute 7.25% of earnable compensation.
 Effective October 1, 2012, covered members of the ERS are required by statute to contribute 7.50% of earnable compensation.
 Certified law enforcement, correctional officers, and firefighters of the ERS contributed 6% of earnable compensation as required by statute until September 30, 2011.
 From October 1, 2011, to September 30, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
+Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
+Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
+Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
 Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the ERS are required by statute to contribute 8.50% of earnable compensation.
 State Police of the ERS contribute 10% of earnable compensation.
 ERS local participating employers are not required by statute to increase contribution rates for their members.